Neoblacks/Neoblacks/README.md

   - Control network communications and manage multiple connections.
   - Implementing client-server protocols.
   - Thread and concurrency management for multi-user environments.

 ---

-## **Transcendance** 🕹️
-Transcendance is a full-stack web project combining a solid backend and an interactive frontend, with advanced features such as OAuth authentication and a real-time interactive game..
-- **Technologies used :** HTML, CSS, JavaScript, Bootstrap, Python, Django, Django Channels, PostgreSQL, WebSockets, Docker, NGINX.
-- **Acquired skills :**
-  - Design and development of a complete web architecture (backend + frontend).
-  - Creating a responsive user interface with Bootstrap.
-  - Real-time feature (Friends system, chat, tournament) development with Django Channels and WebSockets.
-  - Deploying a containerized web application with Docker and NGINX.

----
 📬 **Contact :** [amugnier@student.42.fr](mailto:amugnier@student.42.fr) | [LinkedIn](https://www.linkedin.com/in/antoine-mugnier)